Mathematics (MATH)

 Department: College of Arts and Sciences

 Experimental design and analysis of experiments are developed as tools of the manufacturing and process industries.
-Analysis of variance, randomized blocks, Latin-squares design, general factorial design, 2k and 3k design are treated in detail.
+This course provides a rigorous review of analysis of variance, randomized blocks, Latin-square design, general factorial design, 2^k and 3^k design.

 Restriction(s):